 Ok, these people are killing it in SO many ways!
 First they are giving those damn millennials exactly what they want!
 Hashtags, text lingo and good times!
-They showcase behind the scenes and before and after photos of their work spaces, and their content is short and sweet.
+Their content is short and sweet.
 People love it!
-Take note CUs!

 Pro Tip: Talk the talk, don't just walk the walk.
 WeWork is not ashamed of singing their own praises and sharing great things that other people are saying about them.
-CUs need to do this more too!
+Credit Unions and Banks need to do this more too!
 With amazing member service and a community first mission, why not broadcast it for all to hear?

 What better place to get creative ideas, than the idea makers themselves.
 Facebook for Business shares the latest tools, tips and features to help optimize your Facebook page and meet your specific social media goals.